UbiquityRobotics/learn/doing_more/floor_fiducial_follow.md

 ### Setting Up a Downward Facing Camera to Use This App
-By default we will specify that a downward facing RaspiCam will be used and will be mounted 60cm above the floor and tilted 35 degrees downward ahead of the robot (this number may change).
+By default we will specify that a downward facing RaspiCam will be used and will be mounted 55cm above the floor and tilted 45 degrees downward ahead of the robot (these numbers may change).
 We also are thinking floor fiducials should be 110mm across for many reasons but if required users can modify this as suit their needs.

 We plan on making camera mounting hardware to properly release this mode.
 A user will have to edit /etc/ubiquity/robot.yaml as root and change position to 'downward':